sage-code/eve/manual/structure.md

 A _library_ is a shared folder containing reusable scripts.

-* a library can be shared between multiple projects;
+* library contain generic functionality and can be shared between multiple projects;
-* using import several scripts can be loaded from a folder;
+* using import several scripts can be loaded from a folder at once;
 * circular import is possible: we protect against infinite recursion;
 * after import you can call public members of a library using dot notation;